 When I released the female (here’s a video clip complete with the countdown of a recent release there), she hesitated for a moment, but then bolted, making me think of a bullet exiting a gun barrel.
 The sheer marvel of flight.
 The sheer ease of flight.
 Bob’s bird was released at the same time.
 I’m sure he’d describe his bird’s exit in the same way.
 After the birds’ release, they quickly found each other, flew around, foraged, and called.
 Here’s my Red-cockaded Woodpecker recording.
 Please click on the audio icon in the upper left corner, then enter “Red-cockaded Woodpecker” in the search box.

 I wrote in a Mattresses, Shoes, and Binoculars about being wonderstruck watching birds.
 I was wonderstruck that morning.
 Can birds be considered exuberant?
 Well, these two certainly seemed to be.

 Birds Are Determined

 If I may…think about the above question and answer for a moment.
 Now set all that exuberance against the following.
 These young birds had just been removed from their natal homes.
 They’d just been transported at night to a new home miles away.
-And–they are members of a federally listed endangered species.
+And—they are members of a federally listed endangered species.
 So what explains the birds’ exuberance?
-Here are more words from that now unavailable blog: Birds are “determined to live and to thrive no matter what.
+Here are more words from the above blog: Birds are “determined to live and to thrive no matter what.
 Habitat loss, contaminated water, soil degradation, who cares?”

 Since we’re touching on bird flight (or we were)–here’s a photo of a Great Egret taking off from a bare tree limb at Money Point.